• Home

 Therefore Quadrilateral ABCD is a trapezium.

 Q.1 State which pairs of triangle in figure, are similar.
-Write the similarity criterion used by you for answering the question and also write the pairs of similar triangles in the symbolic form :Sol.
+Write the similarity criterion used by you for answering the question and also write the pairs of similar triangles in the symbolic form :121314151617Sol.

 (i) In Δs ABC and PQR, we observe that